virgo47/javasimon/docs/GettingStarted.md

 that can use Maven Central repository you'll have to download the JARs from there manually.
 If you want to build from the sources, you can either checkout from GitHub or just use the "Donwload ZIP" button at the bottom of the right bar.
-Simon can be built by Maven 3.x (still official build for Simon) or Gradle (experimental, but working).
+Simon can be built with Maven 3.x.

 ## What is Simon?